Tutopiya Logo

 • A pathogen is a microorganism that causes disease — bacteria, viruses, fungi or protoctists.

-• Transmission routes include direct contact, water, food, vectors and bodily fluids — state the route for each named disease.
+• Transmission routes include direct contact, droplets, food/water, vectors and body fluids.

 What are diseases in Cambridge IGCSE Biology?